 If you need to go to the bathroom, let one of our staff members know.
 Your infusion will be paused until you return.
 The entire transfusion will be monitored by one of our healthcare professionals.

-Are there any risks associated with hydration therapy?
+Are there any risks associated with infusion therapy?

 While there are some risks, they are minor and are far outweighed by the benefits.
 Specifically, you could have an infection at the injection site where the IV needle is inserted.
 In addition, the IV could become dislodged from the vein — causing the fluids to enter the tissues surrounding the vein.
 A simple solution for this latter complication involves a healthcare professional reinserting the IV correctly and providing you with a warm compress to prevent or reduce swelling.
 At Infusion Therapy, you will always have a nurse monitoring your treatment to ensure that everything goes smoothly.

 If Your Doctor Has Recommended Infusion Therapy, Let Infusion Associates Help You

 At Infusion Associates, we provide medically-prescribed infusion therapy for patients with chronic conditions in a welcoming and friendly environment.
 Our team of healthcare professionals is fully committed to making the experience as comfortable as possible for you or your patients.
 We always inform patients of any potential side effects and answer all their questions before starting treatment.
 In addition, we have a Registered Pharmacist on-staff to make the process as seamless as possible.